nourallah171727/observability-as-code/README.md

 ./gradlew run"
 - (be sure to use the keywords that work for your shell e.g do not use export on windows)
 ## Idea explanation
--the Idea is based on a Restful interaction with Grafana instance.
+- the Idea is based on a Restful interaction with Grafana instance.
--in this demo , only dashboards under package "dashboards" in the /src which implement the DashboardDefinition interface would be considered.
+- in this demo , only dashboards under package "dashboards" in the /src which implement the DashboardDefinition interface would be considered.
 (I added some DummyDashboards for users to experiment with updating , adding and deleting)
 The most important function in the interface is the "Dashboard build();"  that every Dashbboard must provide if it wants to be persisted to Grafana.
-- Create:
+- CREATE:
   if you wanna create a Dashboard , just add a Dashboard class with a UID you want .
 Example:
 ```java